 Taught at Johns Hopkins University Program in Museums and Society, Fall 2019; Yale University American Studies, Spring 2017

 This course introduces students to the intersections of queer theory and performance studies, taking as its inspiration Eve Kosofsky Sedgwick’s notion of “queer performativity:” strategies for refiguring the affects of shame, stigma, and abjection and developing from them particular structures of creativity, power, and struggle.
 After examining key texts that shaped conversations between these fields, we explore themes currently under debate in the academy: the “anti-social” thesis and utopia; the turn to affect; and “queer temporalities.”

-Taught Yale American Studies, Spring 2017
+Taught at Yale University American Studies, Spring 2017

 A series of workshops with young adults in Baltimore City.
 Fellows visited and engaged with Pennsylvania Avenue, took a deep dive into its history at JHU archives, and speculated about the traces of the past found in saved texts and photographs.
 Fellows interpreted the past in relation to their own lives by producing original photographs, images, and creative writing; assembling their own archives; and recording oral history interviews.
 The course culminated with the creation of “Walking Down the Avenue,” an arts and humanities zine.